drmikehenry/romt/README.rst

 Because the contents of dateless manifests are subject to change, cached copies of these files are re-downloaded during a ``download`` command.

+When Romt downloads a top-level manifest, it will copy it into the corresponding dated directory with its canonical name.
+This allows Romt to work with mirrors that lack manifests in the dated directories.
+For example, Rust 1.76.0 lives in dated directory 2024-02-08.
+A top-level manifest of ``channel-rust-1.76.0.toml`` will be copied to the canonical location and name ``2024-02-08/channel-rust-stable.toml``.

 Packing/unpacking
 -----------------